napthedev/forest-monitor/web/README.md

 - `/sensors/soil-moisture`
 - `/sensors/gas`

 Records are expected to include a `timestamp` (milliseconds since epoch).
-Some sensors also include a raw value field (for example `value` or `amplitude`) which is converted to a percentage or unit for display.
+Some sensors also include a raw value field (for example `value` or `value`) which is converted to a percentage or unit for display.

 ## Configuration